Skip to content

 Datasets

-Upload and manage user-specific data files for your analytics agent.
+Upload and manage data files for your analytics agent with user and context scoping.

 Datasets allow you to upload data files (CSV, JSON) that the agent can reference when answering questions.
-Files are scoped by user context, ensuring multi-tenant isolation.
+Files can be scoped to individual users or shared across users matching a context value.

 Use datasets when you want to: